Don’t have a Pharmacy Technician license?

 Ask any Rite Aid Pharmacist, and they will tell you the backbone of any Rite Aid pharmacy is the Pharmacy Technician.
 There is a chance this could be you!
-This is a part time role located at our store or another store that may have openings in and around this area.
+This is a full time role located at our store or another store that may have openings in and around this area.

 If you are looking for:

 Rite Aid is a company dedicated to the health and wellness of the communities we serve.
 Our Pharmacy Technicians know many of their patients on a first name basis, including entire families!
 We may be a little bias but we think we offer some of the best benefits in the industry.
 And especially for our Pharmacy Technicians, we provide upfront training that leads to a Pharmacy Technician certification within 6 months of employment.